regenix/regenix/documentation/en/bootstraps.md

 It makes no difference where you will run the tests - in a browser or CLI.
 This method will be invoked anyway.

-However, this method is needed for sorting tests before starting when neeaded.
+However, this method is needed for sorting tests before starting when needed.

     public function onTest(array &$tests){
         $tests = array(